 Applications of Financial Modeling training course

-- One applications of Financial Modeling may be Business Valuation that is deciding the fair value for a business.
-Financial Modeling will help participants to reach to a price they are willing to pay or accept for the selling business.
+- One application of Financial Modeling may be Business Valuation that is deciding the fair value for a business.
+Financial Modeling will help participants to reach a price they are willing to pay or accept for the selling business.

-- Second applications of financial modeling is Organization’s decision making and scenario preparation.
+- Second applications of financial modeling are the Organization’s decision making and scenario preparation.
 Financial Modeling is used by organizations for future planning their long term goals according to different situations that may arise.

-- Capital Budgeting -Financial Modeling helps companies determine alloting resources for major expenditure or investment etc. Purpose – increasing the value for the firm.
+- Capital Budgeting -Financial Modeling helps companies determine to allocate resources for major expenditure or investment etc. Purpose – increasing the value of the firm.